mason-paul/Guernsey-project-1/README.md

-Welcome to my site!
+Welcome to my firt website project one-Guernsey!

 This is my first project with the code instatute.

 Introduction:

-this website is for users to explore and have some understanding of my home Guernsey. it will inform users
+This website is for users to explore and have some understanding of my home Guernsey. it will inform users